 Rather than creating ads that interrupted makeup enthusiasts’ learning experiences, the brand seamlessly immersed itself and its products into them.
 Make Up For Ever Ultra HD, the product used in the tutorial, saw an overall lift in brand recall of 44% and an 18% lift in organic product-related searches.
 The brand also increased its YouTube subscriber count by 11% in a single month.

 The lesson for marketers?
-When you prioritise how-to content as much as your consumers do, the results speak for themselves.
+When you prioritize how-to content as much as your consumers do, the results speak for themselves.